 Knicks vs. Cavaliers Injury Report Today - April 21

-The New York Knicks (47-35) are monitoring two players on the injury report as they prepare for Game 3 of the opening round of the NBA playoffs against the Cleveland Cavaliers (51-31) at Madison Square Garden on Friday, April 21 at 8:30 PM ET.
+The New York Knicks (47-35) have two players on the injury report in their NBA playoffs opening round game 3 with the Cleveland Cavaliers (51-31) at Madison Square Garden on Friday, April 21 at 8:30 PM ET.

 Watch Knicks vs. Cavaliers with Fubo!